10 Tips for Aspiring Historical Fiction Authors

 I’m mostly unqualified to be giving career tips–better to ask someone who has had a long and storied historical fiction career like Margaret George, Bernard Cornwall, Diana Gabaldon, Wilbur Smith, Philippa Gregory, etcetera.
 But the request comes up frequently enough that I’ve gotten it in my head to write down a few humble scribbles.
 Enterprising folks like Chuck Wendig write lists of 25 things you should know.
 I’m not that enterprising, so I’m going to come up with ten.
 If I come up with another ten later, I’ll write 10 More Tips for Aspiring Historical Fiction Authors.
+[Update: I have written 10 More Tips.]
 Until then, here we go.

 1. Be a History Geek.
 Writing historical fiction has a lot in common with writing fantasy.
 In both cases, you’re using your imagination to build a world that is totally alien to the modern reader.
 The difference is, or at least should be, that the historical world you’re building has some basis in fact.
 And you’re going to have to live in that world for the entire time you’re writing the book, so you’d better love it!
 If you’re not a history nerd, this career isn’t for you.
 But if you’re the kind of person that can’t walk into the Library of Congress without getting a little weepy and blisses out when given the opportunity to paw at ancient maps, you’re probably on the right track.